khofstadter/enhancingaudiodescription.com/README.md

 - check google analytics

 ## log
-- 2022-01-12 search.json changed to be consistent with article.html function
+- 2022-01-12 search.json changed to be consistent with article.html function, access checked with online tools and then link sent to Warren
 - 2022-01-11 new suggestions and content from M added
 - 2022-01-08 sent summery video to M
 - 2022-01-07 smaller team photos, smaller fixes for access, emma and lisa added to a.panel